Air Mauritanie: History

 At April 2000, the staff stood at 259.
 The fleet comprised a single Fokker F28-4000 that served Abidjan, Aioun el Atrouss, Atar, Bamako, Banjul, Casablanca, Dakar, Kiffa, Las Palmas, Nema, Nouadhibou, Nouakchott, Tidjikja and Zouerate.
 At this time, Air Afrique had a 20% participation in the airline.
 In mid-2000, the Pan-African carrier boosted its shareholding in the company to 32%.

 Citing security concerns, the United Kingdom banned Air Mauritanie from flying into the country airspace in January 2004.
 Among other carriers, Air Mauritanie was blacklisted because of the failure of the Mauritanian civil aviation authority to comply with ICAO standards.
-The economical situation of the carrier entered a steep decline in mid-2005, when the crisis forced the government to replace the airline's Director.
+The economic situation of the carrier entered a steep decline in mid-2005, when the crisis forced the government to replace the airline's Director.
 It was reported in August 2006 that Royal Air Maroc would take a majority stake (51%) in the airline and to effectively take over its management; at this time, the major stockholders were the Nationale d'assurances et réassurance (40%), the Banque Mauritanienne de Commerce International, Établissements Noueigued, and Star Oil Mauritanie.
 However, in December 2006, the government of Mauritania created another carrier, Mauritania Airways, with the aid of private Mauritanian investors and Tunisair, which became the major shareholder (51%) of the newly created airline.